ga4gh/ga4gh-schemas/doc/source/schemas/biodata.rst

   :field updateDateTime:
     The :ref:`ISO 8601<metadata_date_time> time at which this BioSample record was updated.
   :type updateDateTime: string
+  :field individualId:
+    The individual this biosample was derived from.
+  :type individualId: null|string
   :field info:
     A map of additional information.
   :type info: map<array<string>>